Bedrock-OSS/bedrock-wiki/docs/blocks/applying-effects.md

 }
 ```

-<br>The last thing to add is event that will trigger the effect:
+The last thing to add is event that will trigger the effect:

 <CodeHeader>BP/blocks/damage_block.json</CodeHeader>